-No. Grade Description S.09 С COMMUNITY FOOTBALL Licence applicants must demonstrate a commitment to community football which may involve, but not be limited to, mini soccer, midnight soccer and futsal.
-S.10 С WOMEN'S FOOTBALL Licence applicants must demonstrate a commitment to developing and promoting women's football and must show the following: a) Affiliation with an adult women's team participating in a recognised IFA / NIWFA programme and/or competition; b) Affiliation with a girl's youth team participating in a recognised IFA / NIWFA programme and/or competition.
+No. Grade Description S.10 С WOMEN'S FOOTBALL Licence applicants must demonstrate a commitment to developing and promoting women's football and must show the following: a) Affiliation with an adult women's team participating in a recognised IFA/ NIFL/ NIWFA programme and/or competition; b) Affiliation with a girl's youth team participating in a recognised IFA/ NIFL/ NIWFA programme and/or competition.